-In November 2017 there were 87,400 Australians directly employed in the ‘Advertising and Marketing’ sector but this doesn’t paint the whole picture of the importance of marketing to Australia’s economy or fully explain why marketing skills are important.
+In recent statistics, it was found that there were 87,400 Australians directly employed in the ‘Advertising and Marketing’ sector but this doesn’t paint the whole picture of the importance of marketing to Australia’s economy or fully explain why marketing skills are important.
 The Deloitte 2018 ‘Future of Work’ report suggests that the true size of Australia’s marketing workforce in 2016-2017 was 269,000.
 With marketing advice and marketing skills, particularly digital marketing skills, gaining importance across all industries and services, Australia can expect a rise in demand for employees with a marketing qualification.

 Below are the top three growth industries in Australia’s marketing sector:

 Health care marketing

 The job role of ‘Health and Welfare Services Managers’ is predicted growth of 28.2% in the 5 years to 2022 and currently attracts average weekly salaries of more than $1,650.
 Business models across international health care are changing and, as the Australian government seeks to save money through deregulation, and the aging of the population continues, competition is set to increase, bringing with it an increased requirement for effective marketing.

 The job role of ‘Early Childhood Teachers’ is predicted growth of 26.4% in the 5 years to 2022 and currently attracts average weekly salaries of between $951 and $1,100.
 Increases in preschool funding and universal access to early education are likely to lead to a boom in early education enrolment numbers.
 With over 6,800 long day care centres across Australia, marketing skills in this industry are going to be of paramount importance.